12mv2/file-structure-automation/README.md

 ### 1. So first things first

 - Decide on your file structure (look at your syllabus, work schedule, etc.)
-- One is provided in `create_simple_structure.sh` to experiment with
+- One is provided `create_simple_structure.sh` to experiment with
+- In the terminal you can make a .sh file by using touch```touch nameOfYourFile.sh```
+- Open and edit this .sh file using nano, the built in text editor for mac ```nano nameOfYourFile.sh```

 ### 2. Second things second

-- Navigate to the directory where you created the script.
-Use the first command to give permission to execute the `create_structure.sh` file, then run the second command to generate the file and directory layout:
+- Navigate to the directory where you created the .sh file / script.
+Use the first command to give permission to execute the `create_structure.sh` or `nameOfYourFile.sh` file, then run the second command to generate the file and directory layout:

     ```sh
     cd path/to/your/script
     chmod +x create_structure.sh
+    ```

+    ```sh
     ./create_structure.sh
     ```

-    > The first command makes the script executable, and the second command runs the script.
+    > The first command makes script executable, second runs the script.

 ### 3. Third things third

 - Look at your file structure in the GUI / Finder
-- Look at your file structure in the terminal using `tree -L 2 ~/Dev`
+- Look at your file structure in the terminal using tree (go to npm to download it and check it out) and command  `tree -L 2 ~/Dev`
 - Make a new structure if you don't like the current one and run the automation script on it (make sure to erase the last structure)

 ### Simple File Structure Provided